There is no doubt that life-altering events change our perspective and our sense of awareness that life is short.

 It can take an unexpected medical diagnosis or the death of someone we love to shake us into realizing life doesn’t last.

 Throw a pandemic into the mix, and life’s fun and enjoyment go out the window and our healthy habits too.

-Let’s face it.
-There are so many things going on in life that it’s easy to lose our natural sense of awe and enjoyment.
+There are so many things going on in life that it’s easy to lose our natural sense of play and enjoyment.

 Often it’s not until we see a young child or even an animal in the act of fun and play do we realize that piece of us is missing.

-Want to cultivate more play into your everyday life?
+How can you cultivate more play in your everyday life?

-Next time you are outside, why not find a rock to climb over or crawl under a bench?
-How about jumping up to touch a branch on a tree?
+Or, the next time you are outside, why not find a rock to climb over or do some push-ups on a bench?
+Take a post-dinner walk.
+Heck, play hide-and-seek!

 P.S.
 Want to change your habits and have fun?

 - Grab a copy of my book, The Play Book: How To Get In The Habit Of Good Health, a practical and back to basics guide to inspire you to carve out time to play even when life gets in the way.